mmmorris1975/aws-runas/docs/iam_config.md

 session token and assume role credential lifetimes.
 These attributes are specific to aws-runas and will be ignored by other tools leveraging the AWS SDK.
 Values for these attributes are specified as golang time.Duration strings.
-(See [https://golang.org/pkg/time/#ParseDuration](https://golang.org/pkg/time/#ParseDuration) for more info)  The scope of these setting is determined by where they are set in the profiles.
+(See [https://golang.org/pkg/time/#ParseDuration](https://golang.org/pkg/time/#ParseDuration) for more info)  The scope of these settings are determined by where they are set in the profiles.
 The most specific setting is used, meaning a value specified in a role profile will be used instead of a value defined in the default section.

 * `session_token_duration` This attribute specifies the lifetime of the session token credentials (which carry the MFA